danielabar/meblog/src/markdown/rails-slack-app-part1.md

 ![slack app retro open](../images/slack-app-retro-open.png "slack app retro open")

 This is called a slash command.
-See part 2 of this series to learn how to configure this in the Slack and Rails apps.
+See part 2 of this series to learn how to configure this in the Slack and implement it in Rails app.

 ## TODO
-* conclusion para (or next steps since its a series)
-* edit
-* connecting multi-part series, include a "you are here"
 * list my Ruby, Rails versions
 * Possibly [diagram](https://excalidraw.com/) of Slack Oauth2 flow with Rails app and ngrok
 * Somewhere: tradeoff between using a gem that does a lot of the heavy lifting, but introduces seeming "magic" vs writing it all yourself via first principles (use Slack http api directly with a gem like Faraday or http party)